jillusc/Forum20_React/README.md

    - Provide clarity to the user that, when uploading a post, it must include a title
    - Ensuring application of the active class (NavLink style) upon all page reloads
    - Improving the visibilty of Follow/Unfollow buttons in the 'Most followed profiles' box so users can see at a glance which profiles they currently follow
    - Reworking the Liked page into an Activity page to display the logged-in user's contributions - likes, comments, posts, etc. - in a single, organised view.
-[This was attempted but not able to be made fully funtional within the timeframe.]
+[This was attempted but not able to be made fully functional within the timeframe.]
    - Removing the 'Most followed profiles' component that renders at the bottom of the screen on mobiles
    - The logo could be remade to render more sharply.